opentaps/open-climate-investing/dao/Decarbonization_DAO.md

 - What offsets or credits are applicable here?
 Here I think we can eliminate whole categories.
 CORSIA is way too permissive.
 Can we buy tokens or credits of sustainable fuels?
 Should we do it -- or are we just piling on to a scarce sector already?
 -  Transparency of offsets - Should we publish our offset purchases on chain?
 -  Output - Should we collectively vote and then publish our own analysis of airlines, offsets, and standards?
 -  Governance - How exactly do we do all this?
 Should we break each of these out into separate threads and then vote on them?
-Should we do that here or on github?
+Should we do that on Discord or on github?

 If you'd like to get invovled, join the #decarbonization-dao channel on [Discord](https://discord.gg/7jmwnTyyQ8)